ncbi/packit/README.rst

 - .txt

-The license file will be included in package data.
+The readme file will be included in the package data.

+auto-license
+^^^^^^^^^^^^

+When enabled will include the license file into the distribution.

+The license file name could be specified by the *file* field within *auto-license* section.

+If license file name is not provided the facility will try to discover it in the current dir trying following file names:

+- LICENSE

+- license

+Each of these files will be tried with following extensions:

+- <without extension>

+- .md

+- .markdown

+- .mkdn

+- .text

+- .rst

+- .txt

 auto-dependencies
 ^^^^^^^^^^^^^^^^^